akatalepsia/akatalepsia.github.io/_posts/2017-02-10-puerto-rico.md

 We then checked out Paseo de La Princesa, which was bustling with street vendors selling snacks, trinkets, art, and the like.
 We followed the path skirting the city wall, stopped at Raices Fountain, and curved our way around the island to La Puerta de San Juan --- the gate to the city.
 Of course, we had Pokémon Go out to check which Pokémon the island had to offer...

-We reentered the city through the gate and to [Punto de Vista](https://www.yelp.com/biz/punto-de-vista-san-juan-5), a restaurant with a dramatic rooftop view, to meet up with some friends for dinner.
+We reentered the city through the gate and walked to [Punto de Vista](https://www.yelp.com/biz/punto-de-vista-san-juan-5), a restaurant with a dramatic rooftop view, to meet up with some friends for dinner.
 Through a combination of planning and luck, we all decided to visit the same destination for break!
 And we weren't the only ones at this fairly small restaurant; we ran into another handful of classmates --- also seniors and probably also very happy to get away from the cold winter of the East Coast.
 I had my first (virgin) piña colada, an experience that left me ordering piña coladas as often as I could for the rest of the trip.

 ![post](/images/posts/2017/2017-01/DSC_4926.jpg)